 I’m wondering if it wasn’t exactly what Jokowi has wanted.
 Jokowi is a PDI-P politician, his DNA is nationalism.
 In Indonesia this translates also into preserving the fragile unity of the archipelago as the Republic of Indonesia.

-With Amin on his side, Jokowi ensure that all the polarizing issues are put under the rug for the moment.
+With Amin on his side, Jokowi ensures that all the polarizing issues are put under the rug for the moment.
 He buys some time until his reforms gain enough tractions during his second term to generate income growth for the whole population.
 Five years latter, with everyone better off economically, tolerance rise again in the Indonesia society.
 I’m probably daydreaming but that would be a very Javanese way to deal with the current state of the Indonesian society.

 Jokowi’s main message during 2019 was that he had a proven track record behind him (kerja nyata), that he had demonstrated his capacity to get things done and to push Indonesia forward (Indonesia maju).